antonpopov/proxmox_haos_vm/README.md

 # Proxmox VM with Home Assistant OS

 This script will create a new Proxmox VM with the latest version of Home Assistant OS.
-To create a new VM, run the following in a SSH session or the console from Proxmox interface
+To create a new VM, run the following from Proxmox shell

 ```
 bash -c "$(wget -qLO - https://github.com/tteck/proxmox_haos_vm/raw/master/install.sh)"